Sadhanaa2006/7-segment-display-project/README.md

 These values are sent continuously to the port, making the display show digits from 0 to 9 in a loop.

-🎯 Learning Outcomes
+🎯 **Learning Outcomes**
-Basic Embedded C programming
+-> Basic Embedded C programming
-Microcontroller port interfacing
+-> Microcontroller port interfacing
-7-segment display working principle
+-> 7-segment display working principle
-Lookup table usage in embedded systems
+-> Lookup table usage in embedded systems
-Circuit simulation using Proteus
+-> Circuit simulation using Proteus
-GitHub project documentation
+-> GitHub project documentation